WHAT IS LADIES ROCK CAMP AND WHY?

 REGISTRATION and PAYMENT

-Registration for our Fall 2017 Ladies Rock Camp is open now!
+Watch your inbox for Ladies Rock Camp registration to open!
 Capacity is limited to the first 30 participants.
 Flexible payment plans are available and a limited number of need-based scholarships are available on a first-come, first served basis for those who qualify.
-Sign up for our mailing list here to make sure you get notified as soon as registration open for future camps!

 Participants choose one instrument to focus on for the weekend–drums, bass, guitar, vocals, or keyboards.
 All instruction happens in small group lessons and is led by experienced and enthusiastic female-identified, trans, or gender non-conforming musicians.